ayesha-offical/Console_based_support_agent/README.md

 - Tools: Functions decorated with @function_tool to perform specific tasks.
 - Guardrails: Async functions that validate agent outputs to maintain response quality.

-Contributing:

-Contributions are welcome!
-Please open issues or submit pull requests for improvements.

-License:

-MIT License © 2025 Your Name

----

 For more details, visit the OpenAI Agents SDK documentation at https://github.com/openai/openai-python/tree/main/agents and Google Gemini API docs at https://ai.google.dev/gemini-api/docs/overview.

 ---